JuliaPackaging/BinaryBuilder.jl/docs/src/environment_variables.md

 * `BINARYBUILDER_ALLOW_ECRYPTFS`: When set to `true`, this allows the mounting of rootfs/shard/workspace directories from within encrypted mounts.
 This is disabled by default, as at the time of writing, this triggers kernel bugs.
 To avoid these kernel bugs on a system where e.g. the home directory has been encrypted, set the `BINARYBUILDER_ROOTFS_DIR` and `BINARYBUILDER_SHARDS_DIR` environment variables to a path outside of the encrypted home directory.

 * `BINARYBUILDER_USE_CCACHE`: When set to `true`, this causes a `/root/.ccache` volume to be mounted within the build environment, and for the `CC`, `CXX` and `FC` environment variables to have `ccache` prepended to them.
 This can significantly accelerate rebuilds of the same package on the same host.
 Note that `ccache` will, by default, store 5G of cached data.

+The following variables are useful to control the build script over different target systems, but are not intended to be modified by the users:

+* `target`: the target platform
+* `nproc`: the number of processors of the host machine, useful for parallel building (e.g., `make -j${nproc}`)
+* `nbits`: number of bits of the target architecture (usually it is either 32 or 64)
+* `proc_family`: target processor family (e.g., "intel", "power", "arm")
+* `dlext`: extension of the shared library on the target system.
+It is "dll" for Windows, "dylib" for macOS, and "so" for the other Unix systems.